Who Determines The Winning Narrative?

 Another example comes up in political campaigns and social movements.
 Brexit, Black Lives Matter, Barack Obama, Donald Trump: sometimes the story becomes the story.
 Part of the appeal of these movements is the story, that something big is happening.

-A scholar replies: “Paul Fussell’s The Great War and Modern Memory is the classic account of the war narrative.
+A scholar replies to my inquiry: “Paul Fussell’s The Great War and Modern Memory is the classic account of the war narrative.
 Janet Watson’s Fighting Different Wars: Experience, Memory, and the First World War in Britain might be closer to what you want – I think she argues about how one narrative emerged to triumph, and she attributes part of that to Fussell.”

 A friend says: “Paul Roth.
 Lots of reviews and discussion of this book – The Philosophical Structure of Historical Explanation.”